 Project delivery

-The Orange Hawkweed Control project will begin in 2025.
+The Orange Hawkweed Control project commenced in 2025.

-South East Local Land Services will build on the success of current weed control work by:
+South East Local Land Services is building on the success of current weed control work by:

 - providing additional resources for control